Finance

 • Installments: bills over KRW 2.5 million can be split, with up to 50% deferred for six months

-💡 Insight from the field: Spouse co-ownership almost always wins for CRET but tightens the capital gains exemption rules.
-Run both simulations — if you plan to sell within a few years, single-name ownership may actually win on a lifetime-tax basis.
+4. 4Use installment payments: If your bill exceeds KRW 2.5M, split it to manage cash flow > 💡 Insight from the field: Spouse co-ownership almost always helps with CRET, but it can make the capital gains exemption harder to use.
+Run both scenarios.
+If you plan to sell within a few years, single-name ownership may work out better over the full life of the investment.

 Frequently Asked Questions (FAQ)